JannemanDev/monitor_disk_space/README.md

   ```

 **Notes:**
-- The notification count resets daily at midnight.
-A tracking file (`.notification_tracking.json`) is created in the same directory as your settings file to track daily counts.
+- The notification count resets daily at midnight **per drive**.
+Each drive has its own independent notification limit.
+A tracking file (`.notification_tracking.json`) is created in the data folder to track daily counts per drive.
 - Log files are automatically created for each monitored drive (e.g., `C.log` for drive `C:`, `root.log` for `/`).
 Each line contains a timestamp, free space in bytes, and human-readable format (e.g., `2024-01-01T12:00:00 102176960512 (95 GB 201 MB)`).
 Log files are stored in the folder specified by `data_folder` (default: `data/`).
 - Graph files (PNG images) are automatically generated for each drive showing free disk space trends over time.
 Graphs require at least 2 log entries and are updated each time the script runs.
 Requires `matplotlib` to be installed.
 Graph files are stored in the folder specified by `data_folder` (default: `data/`).
 - All generated files (logs, graphs, and notification tracking) are stored in the folder specified by the `data_folder` setting.
 The folder path can be relative to the settings file directory or an absolute path.
 The folder is created automatically if it doesn't exist.